CodeForWar

 One thing to notice about pure functions is that they _always_ have input parameters, and they never return Unit.

-Special thanks to Alvin Alexander and his content at Learn Scala.
-It's been a great resource for a refresher and just checking out what he's been doing for the Scala community in general.
+If you want more of a deep dive I highly recommend checking out Alvin Alexander and his content at Learn Scala.
+What he's been doing for the Scala community in general has been amazing.
 Please make sure to check him out.